Stickkan/summer_course_ai_rt/docs/Training.md

-## Training using the Ninapro DB4 dataset
+# Training using the Ninapro DB4 dataset
-Assuming that we want emg-data from FDS, triceps and biceps for the movements `0, 1, 2, 5` in Exercise C. If not then either change the labels or emg_columns lists.
+Assuming that we want emg-data from FDS, triceps and biceps for the movements `0, 1, 2, 5` in `Exercise C`.
+If not then either change the labels or emg_columns lists.

 Extract all `S+_E+_A+.mat` files into a single dir with a folder named `csv`, then in GNU Octave or Matlab run
 ```